MadPanCake/docusaurus/src/pages/money-back-guarantee.md

 :::note
 BuiltByBit only allows a refund if you have purchased our product alone, as a single item in one basket.
 If you purchase multiple items at once, we can't refund you through BuiltByBit.\
-*(According to BuiltByBit, this will be resolved in the Q1 of 2024)*
 :::